Lockdown restrictions ease in time for Independence Day in The Philippines

-You can find the latest information about pick-up locations in The Philippines on the “Covid-19 Small World status update” page of our website.
+You can find the latest information about pick-up locations in The Philippines on the “Covid-19 Small World status update” .

 We appreciate that travelling to cities and towns to find banks can be difficult so our pick-up network connects more of the remote people within The Philippines to their money faster.